TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Index.rst

 -------

-When a new version of TYPO3 is released, you should follow the guideline in is chapter in order to do an upgrade.
+When a new version of TYPO3 is released, you should follow the guideline in this chapter in order to do an upgrade.
 Also follow any additional upgrade information carefully.
 You might e.g. want to skim the included ChangeLog to see if any features affect the way your site works.
 (Look for lines prepended with "!!!" - those are the really